The Noseless Bike Saddle Revolution: Why Your Comfort Might Depend on Missing Parts

 Cons:

-• Requires adjustment to "hovering" riding style
+• Requires adjustment to a "hovering" riding style

 • Offers less control when sprinting